victronenergy/venus-docker/README.md

   - multiple can be run in parallel in which case the ports are incremented and printed by the script
 - For more info run `./run.sh -h`

+### Additional arguments

+Additional arguments you can pass to `simulate.sh` or `run.sh` include:

+  * `--with-solarcharger`: Add a solarcharger to the simulation
+  * `--with-pvinverter`: Add a pvinverter to the simulation
+  * `--with-tanks`: Add tank sensors to the simulation

 ### Working inside the container

 You can see what data is available in the mqtt by using `mosquitto_sub -t N/#` or use an mqtt spy application.
 To change values manually use `mosquitto_pub`, but these values are likely to be overridden by an active recording quite quickly.